ssz-119/ssz-119.github.io/README.md

 # Su Zheng - Data Analyst Portfolio

 ## About
 Hi!
-I'm Su, a data analyst with a background in computer science and business administration (notably marketing), motivated by a passion for cleaning chaos, uncovering insights, and bringing clarity and simplicity to complex data.
-I thrive at the intersection of technical analysis and visual storytelling from evaluating statistics to building visualizations and identifying patterns.
+I'm Su, a data analyst with a background in computer science and marketing.
+I'm motivated by a passion for turning chaos into clarity.
+I am drawn to uncovering insights, simplifying complexity, and transforming an overflow of data into meaningful stories.
+I thrive at the intersection of technical analysis and visual storytelling.

 With experience in IT logistics, cloud marketing, and product research, I bring both analytical rigor and creative perspective to every project.
-I hope to use my skills, knowledge, and dedication to data to help teams with a impactful mission make smarter decisions.
+I hope to use my skills and dedication to help teams with a impactful mission make smarter decisions.
 View my resume [here]().

-Explore my portfolio below to see how I’ve translated data into actionable insights from health behavior patterns to consumer sentiment analysis.

 This is a repository to share data analytics projects, showcase skills, and track my progress.